-To support the “Make in India” program, the Central Board of Indirect Taxes and Customs has implemented a revamped and streamlined programme called Bonded Manufacturing Scheme.
-Through this scheme, it is expected to attract investments into India and strengthen Make in India through manufacturing and other operations.
-The bond scheme is under the Customs Act, 1962.
-Section 65 of the Customs Act, 1962 through which the conduct of manufacture and other operations in a customs bonded warehouse is implemented.
+To support the “Make in India” program, the Central Board of Indirect Taxes and Customs has implemented a revamped and streamlined program called Bonded Manufacturing Scheme.
+This scheme is expected to attract investments into India and strengthen Make in India through manufacturing and other operations.
+The bond scheme is under the Customs Act 1962.
+Section 65 of the Customs Act, 1962, through which the conduct of manufacture and other operations in a customs bonded warehouse is implemented.

 The import duty on them is deferred when the raw materials or capital goods are imported.

-- If the imported inputs are utilised for exports, the deferred duty is completely
+- If the imported inputs are utilized for exports, the deferred duty is entire.

 - The import duty is applicable only when the finished goods are transferred to the domestic market.
 Also, the import duty applies only to the raw materials used in production.

-The applicant should adhere to the applicable provisions of the Customs Act 1962, and other relevant rules and regulations issued by the Government of India for doing business within India.
-Refer below image for understanding the applicability of import duty or tax.
+The applicant should adhere to the applicable provisions of the Customs Act 1962 and other relevant rules and regulations issued by the Government of India for business within India.
+Refer below image to understand the applicability of import duty or tax.

 Advantages of Bonded Warehousing

-No fixed export obligation – There is no limit on the share of export and domestic market to clear the finished goods.
-A business entity can manufacture in a bonded facility and sell the entire 100% of the output in the domestic market.
+No fixed export obligation – There is no limit on the export and domestic market share to clear the finished goods.
+A business entity can manufacture in a bonded facility and sell 100% of the output in the domestic market.

 Ease of Bonded Manufacturing